 3. Add a Name for the applications, choose “Integrate any other application you don't find in the gallery (Non-gallery)” and click Create.

 4. Go to Manage menu and click Single sign-on.

 5. Click SAML and then click the pencil icon to edit the basic SAML configuration.

 6. Using the information provided on the Service Provider tab in Scoro, complete the following fields:

-- In the Identifier (Entity ID) field paste the Audience URL from Scoro.
+- In the Identifier (Entity ID) field paste the Audience URI (Entity ID) from Scoro.

-- In the Reply URL (Assertion Consumer Service URL) field paste the Consumer URL from Scoro.
+- In the Reply URL (Assertion Consumer Service URL) field paste the Assertion Consumer Service (ACS) URL from Scoro.

-- In the Logout Url field paste the Single Logout Url.
+- In the Logout Url field paste the Service Provider SLO URL.

 2. Set up Scoro SAML IdP settings